orangejuice/blog/data/activity/book-自控力-斯坦福大学广受欢迎的心理学课程（400万册纪念版）-2021/record.en.md

 date: 2024-04-12 10:17:39+08:00
 douban:
   rating: 8.4
-  subtitle: "[U.S.] Kelly McGonigal / 2021 / Beijing United Publishing Company"
+  subtitle: Kelly McGonigal / 2021 / Beijing United Publishing Co.
 ---

-Via tw Stop Cloud, I like a quote from 'Willpower': 'There is no permanent peak nor eternal abyss.
-True strength is not to forget but to accept, accept the impermanence of things, accept loneliness and defeat, accept the sudden feeling of powerlessness, accept one's imperfections, and accept the anxiousness and regret of confusion.'
+Via Twitter user Tingyun: I like a quote from 'The Willpower Instinct': 'There is no perpetual peak nor eternal trough, true strength isn’t forgetting but accepting, accepting the impermanence of life, accepting loneliness and frustration, accepting sudden feelings of powerlessness, accepting one's own imperfections, and accepting the anxiety and regret of confusion and insecurity.'